trycourier/courier-react/packages/react-hooks/README.md

   /**
    * Auth token for courier provider, can be a token from Courier's auth/issue-token endpoint
    * or a JWT signed with a valid courier api key.
 Must include scope: "user_id:<user_id_here> inbox:read:messages",
-   * if using track events like markAllAsRead you must also include the scope inbox:write:events *
+   * you must also include the "inbox:write:events" scope if making a write request or mutation as well.
+   *
    * For more information on the auth/issue-token endpoint, visit:
    * https://courier.com/docs/reference/auth/intro/